amazon-alternatives/extension/README.md

 This is a browser extension to help you buy stuff you found in Amazon, but in other stores (like a real-life bookstore or an online Amazon alternative).

+Additionaly, the addon will show you a prompt everytime you wan't to buy on Amazon instead of one of his alternatives.

 ### Features
 * Shows a list of alternative stores
 * Multi-langage